-A pie charts infographic is one where the focus object is a pie chart.
+A pie chart infographic is one where the focus object is a pie chart.
 Whereas a pie charts infographic is technically a subset of a chart infographic, we assign it a distinct category given its widespread use.
 Pie charts are great for showing an item’s different components or how one value compares to several other values.

 How To Infographic

-Process infographic is similar to a how to infographic.
+Process infographic is similar to a how-to infographic.
 The key distinction is that a process infographic depicts decision-making processes.
 Process infographics are also referred to as decision trees or flow charts.
 Each step is linked to the next with lines and directional arrows.
-Examples of situations where a process infographic may be applied include personality type determination, assembly line manufacturing, software programming, project planning and process audit.
+Examples of situations where a process infographic may be applied include personality type determination, assembly line manufacturing, software programming, project planning, and process audit.

 A comparison infographic examines the similarities and differences between two or more products, locations, events, actions, ideas or individuals.
 Examples of situations where this type of infographic may work include a comparison of Managers vs. Leaders, Insourcing vs. Outsourcing, or Past Strategy vs. Present Strategy.
-The comparison infographic creates a contrast and helps identify the pros and cons of one item in the context of an alternative.
+The comparison infographic creates contrast and helps identify the pros and cons of one item in the context of an alternative.
 The graphic will usually be split into two or more sections depending on the number of items being compared.

 A number infographic is recognizable by the emphasis on numbers.
-Perhaps you want to show the various ways food is lost or wasted, how a war has impacted a given country or the vital numbers when applying for a mortgage.
+Perhaps you want to show the various ways food is lost or wasted, how war has impacted a given country or the vital numbers when applying for a mortgage.
 These examples and more can be well portrayed by a number infographic.

 The resume infographic depicts the work experience, professional qualifications and other credentials of an individual in a visual format.
 Most job ads will attract scores of applications so a resume infographic is a creative way to set oneself apart from other applicants.
 Whereas the resume infographic is often prepared as a summary accompanying a standard resume, it can stand on its own especially where the employer insists on a short CV.
 Job applications are sensitive so be certain that the infographic has a level of professionalism commensurate with the job applied for.